 - What can we do to influence change?

-Geography draws on its vast range of vocabulary to identify and name places, the features within them and the human and physical processes at work there.
-Such core knowledge provides the building blocks of deeper explanation and understanding providing entry points to geographical conversations about the world.
+We draw on Geography’s vast range of vocabulary to identify and name places, the features within them and the human and physical processes at work there.
+Such core knowledge provides the building blocks of deeper explanation and understanding, providing entry points to geographical conversations about the world.